Main policy objectives

-- spreading the Agency's missionand the role it plays for the university system within society:
+- Spreading more widely the Agency's mission and the role it plays for the university system within society:

-- contributing to the knowledge regarding the quality of the Spanish university system through the dissemination of reports and data about the different processes it carries out;
+- contributing to the knowledge regarding the quality of the Spanish university system through the drawing and dissemination of reports and updated information about the different processes it carries out;

 - increasing external communication, reaching the media and society with objective information in order to generate trust;